ljpatrick/marxpaint/docs/en/README.txt

          "Slides" Command (under "Open")

                  The 'Slides' button is available in the 'Open' dialog.
-It can be used to play a simple animation within Tux Paint, or a slideshow of pictures.
+It can be used to play a simple animation within Marx Paint, or a slideshow of pictures.
 It can also export an animated GIF based on the chosen images.

                       Chosing pictures

-                              When you enter the 'Slides' section of Tux Paint, it displays a list of your saved files, just like the 'Open' dialog.
+                              When you enter the 'Slides' section of Marx Paint, it displays a list of your saved files, just like the 'Open' dialog.